 Someone who is infected with HIV will go through at most four stages.
 These are the following:

-First Stage: The first stage is known as the incubation period.
+- First Stage: The first stage is known as the incubation period.
 In this instance, zero recognizable signs or symptoms are suffered by the patient.
-It can persist between a couple of days and a few weeks.
+It can persist for a couple of days and a few weeks.

 You might have asked yourself this query before: “How can I get HIV?”
 Actually, the popular belief is that only homosexual guys can be infected with the virus, and they are the only carriers of the virus.
 These are definitely not completely true.
 Both males and females can get HIV and possess the virus if they have been in sexual contact with someone else who is already afflicted with the virus.
 In addition to that, expecting mothers can also transmit the infection to their infants during the pregnancy term.
 Sharing of needles and blood transfusion can also allow the virus to go from one individual to another.